wahyunanandika/geo-register-plugin/README.md

 > images and the dataset cameras — for example, `DJI_0001.jpg` (original) matches
 > `DJI_0001.JPG` or `DJI_0001.png` in the dataset.

-> **Note:** EXIF GPS accuracy may not be accurate, especially in the altitude direction.
+> **Note:** EXIF GPS readings can be imprecise, especially in the altitude direction.
 For more accurate results, use professional alignment tools with GCPs (ground control points).

 ---